-Why should i join the shepherd success academy?
+Why should I join the Shepherd Success Academy?

 Students who take ownership of their education are more likely to successfully complete their first semester!
-Every student who joins the Shepherd Success Academy will be assigned to their own personal Success Coach; who will meet with you during weekly one-on-one meetings and will help you create a personalized success plan.
+Every student who joins the Shepherd Success Academy (SSA) will be assigned to their own personal Success Coach who will meet with them weekly for one-on-one meetings and will help them create a personalized success plan.
 A meeting with your success coach is one of the most productive ways to personalize your education and stay on track academically.

-Coaches can help navigate campus resources and design learning strategies tailored to you.
+Coaches can help you navigate campus resources and design learning strategies tailored to you.
 Meeting with a coach is comfortable, low maintenance, and low drama.
-It’s a chance for you to talk about your own experience at Shepherd, in and out of the classroom and your transition from high school to college.
+It’s a chance for you to talk about your own experience at Shepherd, in and out of the classroom, and your transition from high school to college.

-What do the one-on-One meetings consist of?
+What do the one-on-one meetings consist of?

 Each meeting is agenda-based and designed to cover topics related to student success such as time management and note-taking skills.
 A major benefit is that they consist of whatever you need during any point in the semester.

 You may also discuss a range of topics with your coach that relate to challenges you’re experiencing, for instance: if you have questions about any kind of academic policy, feel any undue academic pressure, or want to explore academic options of any kind.
 You can learn to sharpen your learning or life management skills, including: college reading and writing, managing stress, motivation and focus, communicating with instructors, and test-taking strategies.

 No—we understand that our students lead busy lives!
 Each student is required to meet with his or her success coach weekly, but we work hard to ensure that that meeting time fits into your schedule.
 Meetings can last anywhere from fifteen minutes to one hour depending on topics that need to be covered and questions/concerns the student has.
 Group meetings are kept at consistent times and designed to support content covered in individual meetings.